It’s not very often that you get the chance to travel back in time.

 The search for the ‘lost world’ Crawford had discovered from the air would have to wait.
 Three months after his pioneering flight, Britain declared war on Germany.

-To find out more, read Scotland from the Sky, RRP £25, available from all good bookshops and the HES online shop – or enter our competition to win a copy!
+To find out more, read Scotland from the Sky, RRP £25, available from all good bookshops including the HES online shop!

-You can also watch all three episodes of the BBC One series on iPlayer now.
+You can also watch episodes on iPlayer now.